w3c/wai-arrm/content/index.md

 ## Customizing ARRM for your situation

-ARRM includes guidance for customizing accessibility roles and responsibilities mapping based on considerations in your project and organization.
+Optionally, you can create accessibility roles and responsibilities based on your project and organization.

-* You can define different roles for your project team or use the example [role definitions](roles)
+* You can define different roles for your project team or use the typical [role definitions](roles)
 * You can assign responsibilities at the success criteria level or at the task level
-	* If at the task level, you can define different tasks or use the example [tasks involved in accessibility](tasks)
+	* If at the task level, you can define different tasks or use the typical [tasks involved in accessibility](tasks)
 * For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](decision-tree)**

 ## Accessibility is about people